LLNL/RAJA/docs/sphinx/plugins.rst

 =======

-RAJA provides parallel execution primitives without the need to subscribe to any other components such as data management, however, through a plugin mechanism we support additional components to provide additional functionality and to make writing applications easier.
+RAJA provides parallel execution primitives without the need to subscribe to any other components such as data management.
+However, through a plugin mechanism we support optional components to provide additional functionality and to make writing applications easier.

 CHAI
 ----

-Currently we only have one third-party plugin integrated in RAJA, CHAI.
-CHAI is an array abstraction that uses RAJA's execution policies to inform data movement operations.
+Currently we only have one third-party plugin integrated in RAJA, CHAI. `CHAI
+<https://github.com/LLNL/CHAI>`_ is an array abstraction that uses RAJA's
+execution policies to inform data movement operations.
 The data can be accessed inside any RAJA kernel, and regardless of where that kernel executes, CHAI will make the data available.

 To build RAJA with CHAI integration, first download and install CHAI.
 Please see the CHAI documentation for details.
 Once CHAI has been installed, RAJA can